Gautam-Sahil/Small-Projects/README.md

 # Starter-Projects
-From these projects i started my web developments journey
+From these projects I started my web developments journey.